wilwfy/LeetCode/README.md

 4. For Linked List problem, the middle element of a list can be found by using a slow and a fast pointers together.

 Java Tips:

+Data Structure Implementation:
 1. An implementation of Trie can be found in 720.
 Longest Word in Dictionary
+2. An implementation of Max Heap can be found in 692.
+Top K Frequent Words

 Heuristic Solutions: